Yankee White

 Yankee White is an administrative nickname for a background check undertaken in the United States of America for Department of Defense personnel and contractor employees working with the president and vice president.
-Obtaining such clearance requires, in part, a Single Scope Background Investigation (SSBI) which is conducted under the manuals of the U.S. Defense Counterintelligence and Security Agency.

-Individuals with Yankee White clearance undergo extensive background investigation.
-The Yankee White clearance includes requirements of U.S. citizenship and unquestionable loyalty to the United States.
+Most personnel assigned to Presidential Support duties requiring Yankee White investigations must undergo a Single Scope Background Investigation (SSBI) by the Defense Counterintelligence and Security Agency.

 Policy and implementation

 The initial directive detailing the checks required was DoD Directive 5210.55, "Selection of DoD Military and Civilian Personnel and Contractor Employees for Assignment to Presidential Support Activities" issued on July 6, 1977.
 This was revised on 15 December 1998.
 DoD Instruction 5210.87 contains detailed information for the implementation of the policy, assignment of responsibilities and prescription of procedures to be followed.
 The administrative nickname "Yankee White" is referred to in the implementing instruction.

-Clearance categories
+Types of Presidential Support Activities positions

-There are three categories of Yankee White clearance.
+There are three categories of Presidential Support Activities positions.